booyaa/wifiscanner/README.md

 A crate to list WiFi hotspots in your area.

 Only support OSX computers.
-Linux and Windows to follow.
+Linux is being added in this release.
+Windows to follow.

 Inspired by Maurice Svay's node-wifiscanner (https://github.com/mauricesvay/node-wifiscanner)